 Set your Safe Level for frequency.
 This is your estimate of handwashing and hand cleansing frequency it takes for an individual to have ServeReady™ hands whenever and wherever there is direct or indirect contact with ready-to-eat food and drink.
-Individual standards are set in building the Team Tally - the total team handwashes for a shift, the week or the month.
+Individual standards are set in building the Our WIN factor (Wash Index Number) - the total team handwashes for a shift, the week or the month.

 Set your Safe Levels for TouchReady™ Surfaces, those surfaces that are most likely to contaminate the hands.
 Keep clean hands clean by the numbers, using ATP for employee training and rapid verification of cleaning protocols and their frequency.